OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Development Infrastructure
 --------------------------

 We maintain a dedicated development and testing servers on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_.
 We treat our infrastructure as code which is thus versionable, testable, and repeatable.
-We create the machine images using `Packer <https://www.packer.io/>`_ and manage the compute resources with `Terraform <https://www.terraform.io/>`_.
+We create the machine images using `Packer <https://www.packer.io/>`_ and `Chef <https://www.chef.io/>`.
+The compute resources are managed with `Terraform <https://www.terraform.io/>`_.
 Our definition files are available `online <https://github.com/restudToolbox/package/tree/master/tools>`_.

 Program Design
 --------------